 What's Linux?

-Linux is the kernel that powers several different Operating Systems.
+Linux is the kernel that powers several different operating systems.
 GNU is a major component as it provides most of the core tools surrounding the kernel that allow it to work.
-And lastly, systemd is the first process that runs on most Linux distributions and manages services.
+Together with systemd, the most common first process that runs on most Linux distributions to manages services, you have a whole array of operating systems colloquially referred to as "Linux."

 References for Newcomers